TobMoeller/P5-CSH-4/README.md

 ![app UI](https://github.com/TobMoeller/P5-CSH-4/blob/main/UI.jpg?raw=true)

-## Small Feature showcase
+## Small feature showcase

 This was a small project we did during class to play around with what we learned about WPF and database connections.
 So i went ahead and tried to improve on a few things:

 ### database

-At first i tryed to separate the tasks more clearly and made a `Database` class that was supposed to handle most of the communication part to the database itself.
+At first i tried to separate the tasks more clearly and made a `Database` class that was supposed to handle most of the communication part to the database itself.

 Then i wanted to make it more dynamic: Every instance of the class should be its own connection to a database, so it could be used to handle multiple database connections at once (For this i also implemented a separate login screen).